-Many children can become upset or worry when they separate from their parent(s) or caregiver, particularly when going into a new setting or situation with unfamiliar people (e.g., starting childcare or going to a new school).
-This is common and generally this initial worry passes after a consistent time in the setting, some regular visits and discussion with their parents.
+It is natural for young children to become upset or worry when they separate from their parent(s) or caregiver, particularly when faced with a new setting or situation with unfamiliar people (e.g., starting childcare or going to a new school).
+This initial worry generally passes with time and as the child grows older.

 Common worries/fears in Separation Anxiety include:

 - That they might not see their loved one again.

 - That they might be kidnapped, hurt or killed AND/OR that this may happen to their loved one.

 - Their parents might disappear or not return home.